 Some of the popular cash back apps that are worth joining are:

-A. KOHO: This free cash back app and prepaid card are a must-have if you make purchases using your debit card or cash.
-It pays 0.50% cash back on all your spending and you can access the cash back almost immediately.
+A. Neo Money: This free cash back app and prepaid card are a must-have if you make purchases using your debit card or cash.
+It pays up to 5% cash back on your spending, and you can access the cash back almost immediately.

-You also get access to a free budgeting tool, free Interac e-Transfers, an automatic savings account, and your balances earn interest at 1.20%!
+You also get access to a free budgeting tool, free Interac e-Transfers, a savings account, and your balances earn interest.

-Get KOHO ($20 welcome bonus with CASHBACK promo code and account funding).
+Get Neo Money ($20 welcome bonus with CASHBACK promo code and account funding).

 Sign up for Rakuten ($30 bonus).

-Swagbucks is available in Canada and the U.S. Read my detailed Swagbucks review.
+Swagbucks is available in Canada and the U.S. Read our detailed Swagbucks review.

 You can read our Caddle review.